 Online Applications Open November 30, 2018 - January 4, 2019

 Through its Summer Scholars Program, the Wake Forest Institute for Regenerative Medicine (WFIRM) offers undergraduate students an opportunity to engage in exciting, multidisciplinary research firsthand at the interface of engineering and biology in challenging areas of tissue engineering and regenerative medicine (TERM).
-Summer scholars receive a $5,000 stipend for their participation in the 10-week program.
+Summer scholars receive a $5,000 stipend and a housing allowance for their participation in the 10-week program.

 Much of today's K-16 curriculum is taught to students through textual materials.
 Although many of these materials are standards-based, a textual approach often leaves out the "how and why" of science.
 There is considerable room and need outside the traditional classroom-based environment to interest students in the wonders and "real world" applications of science, technology, engineering and mathematics (STEM).

 Concomitantly, a significant challenge is the training of engineers and scientists in the field of regenerative medicine, which requires a multidisciplinary approach.
 We believe that by providing undergraduate students with opportunities to engage in a highly interdisciplinary, undergraduate research program under the supervision of world-renowned regenerative medicine experts, as well as providing them with connections to continued, advanced education and career pathways, we can inspire and better prepare our next generation of talent needed to solve our most difficult problems and continue to advance the field to result in successful translation for patients.